15 Things To Do In Georgetown That Will Change Your Life Forever

 Here are the best things to do in Georgetown that will leave a lasting impression on your life!

-1. Stroll Along the Georgetown Harborwalk
+1. Georgetown Harborwalk

 The Georgetown Harborwalk is the heart of the town, offering a picturesque boardwalk that stretches along the Sampit River, lined with charming boutiques, waterfront restaurants, and historic landmarks.